kickstage/bamboogrid/README.md

 1. **Drag** elements from the left palette (grouped into *Nodes*, *Sources*, *Loads*, *Connections*, and *Advanced*) onto the canvas.
 2. **Connect** their handles to buses.
-A component (generator, static generator, external grid, load, shunt) wires to one bus; a switch or an impedance wires each of its two ends to a bus; a transformer wires each winding (HV/LV, or HV/MV/LV) to a bus.
+A component (generator, static generator, external grid, load, shunt, SVC) wires to one bus; a switch or an impedance wires each of its two ends to a bus; a transformer wires each winding (HV/LV, or HV/MV/LV) to a bus.
 Wiring one bus directly to another draws a **line** between them.
 Each handle carries a single wire, and the busbar grows ports as